A lower bound on the saturation number and a strengthening for triangle-free graphs

 Note that the cliques in Propositions~\ref{prop:lowdegreeclique} and~\ref{prop:neighborclique} are of orders at most $k_0$, $k_1$ and $k_0 + 1$, respectively, and thus have little effect on the size of an $H$-saturated graph with large order.
-In other words, an $H$-saturated graph cannot have many fewer edges than a graph with minimum degree $k_0$ in which every minimum-degree vertex has a neighbor of degree at least $k_1'$ and every other vertex has a neighbor of degree at least $k_1$.
+In other words, an $H$-saturated graph cannot have many fewer edges than a graph with minimum degree $k_0$ in which every minimum-degree vertex has a neighbor of degree at least $k_1'$ and in which every vertex has a neighbor of degree at least $k_1$.
 An example of such a graph when $k_0 = 3$, $k_1' = 5$, and $k_1 \leq 3$ is shown in Figure~\ref{subfiga:kdelta}.
 Figure~\ref{subfigb:kdelta} depicts the case $k_1 \in \{ 4, 5 \}$.
-We preface our lower bounds on $\sat(n, H)$ by determining that these graphs have minimum average degree over all such graphs.
+We preface our lower bounds on $\sat(n, H)$ by proving that these examples have minimum average degree over all such graphs.

 \begin{prop} Let $\delta$ and $k$ be positive integers with $\delta < k$.
 If $G$ is a graph with minimum degree $\delta$ in which every vertex of degree $\delta$ has a neighbor of degree at least $k$, then $d(G) \geq \delta + (k - \delta) / (k + 1)$.
 If, in addition, every vertex in $G$ of degree at least $k$ has a neighbor of degree strictly larger than $\delta$, then $d(G) \geq \delta + ( k - \delta ) / k$. \end{prop}